saptaktakalkar/pluribus-ansible/docs/setup.md

    - All members of a list are lines beginning at the same indentation level starting with a `- ` (a dash and a space).
    - [YAML Lint](#http://www.yamllint.com/) can help you debug YAML syntax.

-## The Following Modules are supported right now:
+## The Following Modules are supported with Software release 2.4.1:
    - LAG
    - vLAG
    - VLAN